Mathics3/mathics-development-guide/docs/extending/developing-code.rst

 Mathics from Python
 ===================

-Inside a Python program you may want to call Mathics, or extend its primitives.
+While Mathics can be extended by writing Mathics packages, since it is largely written in Python you can call it from within Python or extend the primitives, (bullt-in functions and variables) that it provides.

 .. toctree::